rmsmportier/CMSCI120Base/chapter7.md

 - greater than or equal to *>=*
 - not equal to *!=*

 For the instructions below, select the appropriate comparison operator to use.
 A variable *num* has been created that can be evaluated for each conditional statement.
+Evaluate the value in the order indicated in instructions.
+Only one result will be *True*.

 *** =instructions
 - If the value for *num* is less than 0, assign "Invalid number" to *msg*